Nordhaus--Gaddum type bounds for the complement rank: Acknowledgements

 \section{Acknowledgements}

 The author thanks Clive Elphick for many valuable suggestions, which have significantly improved an earlier version of this paper.
 The author is also grateful to Jie Ma and Shengtong Zhang for their helpful comments.
+The author also thanks an anonymous referee for pointing out an issue in the proof of Theorem~\ref{thm:NGsum1} in an earlier version.